gumaerc-testorg/1.74-fall-2020/content/pages/reconciling-demand-and-supply-i/climate-change-and-agriculture.md

 Deutsch et al. (2018) provide a review of possible impacts of climate change on insect pests.
 This example illustrates one way that climate change could modify ecosystems that are important to agriculture.
 The analysis depends on a particular model of the effects of temperature changes on the growth and metabolic rates of insects that threaten food crops.
 The conclusion is that insect-related crop losses could increase substantially (by 10%–25% per degree C of warming) in the temperate areas where most grain is produced.
 Since the study is based on a relatively simple model and uncertainties are substantial it serves primarily to pose a hypothesis that deserves further investigation.

 The readings in this class provide a just glimpse of the many connections between climate and agriculture.
-However, they clearly convey the view that climate change will be a key consideration in developing a strategy for achieving food security in the 21st century.
+However, they clearly convey the view that climate change will be a key consideration in developing a strategy for achieving food security in the 21{{< sup "st" >}} century.

 Required Readings
 -----------------